kcfuler/LeetCode-record/README.md

 # LeetCode-record
-to record my code in leetcode
+to record my code in leetCode